 Dealers trade and sell at auctions for cars they think that they can sell at their establishment.
 They get these cars from other dealers, rental agencies, fleet owners, off-lease vehicles through financial institutions, and manufacturer demo/promotional vehicles.

 These are everyday dealers that sell different types of car makes.

-The specific branded dealerships, which will tend to sell other brands used cars.
+The specifically branded dealerships, which will tend to sell other brands used cars.

 Rental agencies and fleets will send their used cars to auctions after at least one year of use.

 The equipment manufacturer will send used cars to auctions that had been for employees or promotional use.